LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker: Introduction - I

-* Can run applications encapsulated in docker containers:
+* udocker can run applications encapsulated in docker containers:
   * without using docker
-  * without using (root) privileges
+  * without requiring (root) privileges
   * without system administrators intervention
   * without additional system software
   * without requiring Linux namespaces

-* Run:
+* Everything runs in user space:
-  * as a regular user
+  * as a regular user without privileges
-  * with the normal process controls and accounting
+  * subjected to the normal process controls and accounting
-  * in interactive or batch systems
+  * both in interactive or batch systems

 ---